simonescaccia/IoTProject/Evaluation.md

 <img src="https://github.com/simonescaccia/Irrigation-Water-Leakage-System/blob/main/images/sensor_and_energy_image.png"  width="40%" height="40%"> <br/>

 We have analysed if there is the possibility to charge the device using this turbine and it is feasible:
-1. Esp32 in the active mode consume 240 mA and it is powered at 5 V; so, because in the prototype the duty cicle is not implemented, it consumes 1,2 W.
-2. The Water Flow Sensor consume 10 mA (max) and it is powered at 5 V (because it is connected with the Esp32); so it consumes 0,05 W.
+1. From previous analysis, ESP32 and water flow sensor are powered with $0.33 W$.

-3. The Micro Water Turbine Hydro Generator works at 12 V, the power is 10 W and the intensity is 1,2 A; beacuse the diameter is lower than the diameter of the Water Flow Sensor, we do a proportion: if the sensor works with max 30 L/min (diameter=15,24mm), the generator work with max 25,6 L/min (diameter=13mm).
+2. The Micro Water Turbine Hydro Generator works at 12 V and gives a power of $10 W$.
+Since the diameter is lower than the diameter of the Water Flow Sensor, we do a proportion: if the sensor works with max 30 L/min (diameter=15,24mm), the generator work with max 25,6 L/min (diameter=13mm).
-The generator ideally can charge the device and the sensor beacuse it gives 10 W and they need 1,25 W. Other analysis should be done to know the daily water flow and relative energy produced.<br/>
+The generator ideally can charge the device and the sensor beacuse it gives $10 W$ and needed power is $0.33 W$.
+Other analysis should be done to know the daily water flow and relative energy produced.<br/>

 So the system can be changed creating an algorithm that wake up the node only when there is water flow and so when there is energy.
 In this way, there will be a relationship between the number of sampling and the water flow rate in a day.
 The energy obtained by the Micro Water Turbine Hydro Generator can be also stored in a battery to allow the node to wake up in other occasions (this is not our situation because we are interested only when there is water flow).